sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 - Single source of truth
 - You control incoming contributions

-And when you leave the project at some point, it continues to live!
+And if you leave the project, it continues to live

 Note: